 See the Environment Agency approach to enforcement, sanctions and offenses.

 How do I know if my Septic Tank Installation post 1st January 2015 is compliant?

 If you do not have a drainage field or Septic Soakaway and your system discharges directly to surface water then it is not compliant.
 Please get in contact, we may be able to help by diverting it to a new drainage field.
 You should also report your rouge installers to the Environment Agency immediately.

-Your septic tank or treatment plant must of met the British standards in place at the time it was installed.
+Your septic tank or treatment plant must have met the British standards in place at the time it was installed.
 It meets these standards if the following apply.

 - It has a CE mark.

 Contact the Environment Agency to discuss your options.
-You can apply for a permit for an existing or new discharge to a surface water from a septic tank.
+You can apply for a permit for an existing or new discharge to surface water from a septic tank.
 A permit is only granted in exceptional circumstances.
 If you’re planning to use a septic tank conversion unit to upgrade an existing septic tank.
 You must check it meets the required standard.
-Evidence may be required to show that it will treat to the correct standard.
-In addtion you will still need to apply for a permit.
+Evidence may be required to show that the wastewater will treat to the correct standard.
+In addtion, you will still need to apply for a permit.